-Moviso Academy does not participate in federal and state financial aid programs.
+Moviso Academy participates in WIOA and ETPL/ Cal JOBS financial assistance program.
+Check with your Admissions Representative for information regarding these programs.
 There is no consumer information that is required to be disclosed, including promissory notes.

 If a student obtains a loan to pay for an educational program, the student will have the responsibility to repay the full amount of the loan plus interest, less the amount of any refund.
 If the student has received federal student financial aid funds, the student is entitled to a refund of the monies not paid from federal student financial aid funds.